Oklahoma's 988 mental health lifeline to launch by July, run by nonprofit vendor

 People are also reading…

-“This company has developed customized technology to build a system that has been extremely successful,” said Carrie Slatton-Hodges, ODMHSAS commissioner.
+“This company has developed customized technology to build a system that has been extremely successful,” said Carrie Slatton-Hodges, Department of Mental Health commissioner.
 “They are experts at recognizing people in crisis and connecting them to the guidance and services they need.”

 The new call center will replace call centers operated in Tulsa and Oklahoma City by other groups.

-ODMHSAS spokesman Jeff Dismukes said Solari will be paid just under $5 million the first year for the service and about $3.5 million for the remaining years of the three-year contract.
+Department spokesman Jeff Dismukes said Solari will be paid just under $5 million the first year and about $3.5 million the remaining years of the three-year contract.

 Funds to pay for the service will come from federal sources, Dismukes said.

-Beth Brady, senior director, brand development and education with Solari, said those familiar with the National Suicide Prevention Lifeline program offerings shouldn’t notice any major changes when the switch occurs.
+Beth Brady, Solari's senior director of brand development and education, said those familiar with the National Suicide Prevention Lifeline program offerings shouldn’t notice any major changes when the switch occurs.

 “The exciting thing is with the transition to a three-digit number, it’s going to make it just that more accessible because people will be able to remember it,” Brady said.
 “The good news is because the infrastructure is already set up, it should be really smooth sailing once the number transitions over officially.”